BaleBase/lala/1-Lesson-Plans/06-Bash-Scripting-and-Programming/1/Activities/09_First_Bash_Script/Unsolved/Readme.md

 - Open the file with `nano`.

 - Add a top `hashbang` line to make this a bash script.

-Your script should output the following data:

-- A title and today's date.

-- The `uname` info for the machine.

-- The machine's IP address.
-(Narrow this output down to one line.)

-- The Hostname.

-Run your script using `./` notation.

 #### Bonus Script Ideas